 A Blockchain is a digital ledger that stores a chain of transactions.
 A Blockchain is a shared, immutable chain record of a peer-to-peer chain built from a chain of linked transaction blocks and kept in a digital ledger.

-Each block includes a cryptographic key associating it to the previous block.
-The outcome is an ever-growing list of linked records, are synchronized constantly.
+Each block includes a cryptographic key associated with the previous block.
+The outcome is an ever-growing list of linked records that are synchronized constantly.

 Blockchain in healthcare